jacoblipson/flashnotes-challenge/README.md

 Methods:

-execute() - Runs the Task's stored command in the application's environment, outputs the result and exit code to standard output
+execute() - Runs the Task's stored command in the application's environment, creates a TaskResult and returns it

 ####TaskQueue
 Members: